 Indiana was among the first states to legalize sports betting after the US Supreme Court ruled to overturn the Professional and Amateur Sports Protection Act (PASPA) and restored the power to regulate sports betting to the states.

-The state’s nascent market has been one of the most successful in the country.
-The prosperity draws from the state’s central location, an open-minded regulatory approach, and a tax rate that protects consumers while encouraging sports betting operators to invest heavily in Indiana.
+With several highly-rated betting apps in Indiana, the state’s nascent market has been one of the most successful in the country.
+Indiana sports betting revenue has been significant, drawing from the state’s central location, an open-minded regulatory approach, and a low sports betting tax rate in Indiana that protects consumers while encouraging sports betting operators to invest heavily in the state.

-While nearby states such as Illinois and Michigan have slowly adopted legal sports betting options, they’ve lagged behind Indiana in their embrace of the online betting market.
+While nearby states such as Illinois and Michigan have adopted legal sports betting options, they’ve lagged behind the Indiana sports betting bill in their embrace of the online betting market.

-In less than four months of legal wagering, the Indiana sports betting handle reached $429,656,912 in 2019.
+Indiana sports betting revenue reached nearly $500 million in the first four months after launch, with in total handle $429,656,912 during this time period.
 Mobile betting has led the way, with over 70% of wagers placed through Indiana betting apps just months after online betting launched in the state.

-Whether you prefer to bet from your phone or your computer, it’s crucial that you sign up with a safe and legal sportsbook in Indiana like the ones featured on this page.
+Whether you prefer to bet from your phone or your computer, it’s crucial that you sign up with a safe and legal Indiana betting app like the ones featured on this page.
 Our reviewers have spent countless hours betting with sportsbooks around the globe, and the regulated options in Indiana are among the best we’ve seen.

 This is no surprise considering the biggest names in sports betting are up and running in the state.

-These sites have earned both our endorsement and that of countless bettors in Indiana and across the US thanks to their wide range of betting options along with their excellent odds and promotions.
+These platforms have earned both our endorsement and that of countless bettors in Indiana and across the US thanks to their wide range of betting options along with their excellent odds and promotions.

 Each sportsbook also offers a well-designed betting app that makes mobile betting in Indiana a breeze.